CS130-W20/team-A5/backend/README.md

 **Note**: Both **make p_shell** and **make reset_db** can only be run while the server is running

 ## How to do authorized requests
-Use the `access_token` from login to make requests
+Use the `auth_token` from the user model to make requests
   - Add `Authorization: Bearer <ACCESS_TOKEN>` to the header of the request